jundalisay/superb/content/en/research/indian/idea/chapter-01c.md

 <!-- práńáh or -->   <!-- resultant interial -->

-In Sanskrit, this vital energy is always plural because it is a collection of 10 important forces (váyus) working internally or externally of the physical structure.

 The manifestation of vital energy <!-- práńáh --> depends on 2 conditions:
 1. The <!-- resultant of práńa must be an interial force --> <!-- creation of práńa must be a --> energy must be from the unifying force
 2. There must be a congenial environment